razi-rais/homomorphic-encryption/README.md

 Browse to the URL http://localhost:7000.
 Make sure you enter integters (no decimals are allowed) in the input fields, and then press *'Click here to check your risk level for (Type 1 Diabetes)'* button.

-You should see the results, comma seperated, and in plain text.
+You should see the results as comma seperated values.

 [<img src="https://github.com/razi-rais/homomorphic-encryption/blob/master/examples/images/sample-app-img1.png">](https://github.com/razi-rais/homomorphic-encryption/blob/master/examples/images/sample-app-img1.png)